 Professional teams Port Vale and Stoke City also sport the Stafford Knot on their club badges.

 The council of the Surrey town of Wimbledon was awarded arms, in 1906, which included a yellow and blue chequered border in reference to the De Warenne earls of Surrey.
-The original local football team, Wimbledon FC, (since revamped as since AFC Wimbledon) adopted a modified version of the civic arms for its own badge
+The original local football team, Wimbledon FC, (since revamped as AFC Wimbledon) adopted a modified version of the civic arms for its own badge

 which made notable use of a blue and yellow chequered border in reference to the de Warenne checks, which have since been registered as the county flag of Surrey.
 This badge has since been discontinued.